Logiqx/gps-wizard/docs/gpx/README.md

 [GPX 1.1](https://www.topografix.com/GPX/1/1/gpx.xsd) was released on 9 August 2004 and improved upon the GPX 1.0 standard, introducing support for `<extensions>`.

-Sadly, GPX 1.1 removed the `<speed>` and `<course>` elements.
-This change was unintentional, so speed and course now require the use of `<extensions>`.
+Unfortunately the `<speed>` and `<course>` elements were accidentally removed from GPX 1.1, necessitating the use of `<extensions>`.

-It was not until around 2015 when Garmin released a [schema](https://www8.garmin.com/xmlschemas/TrackPointExtensionv2.xsd) that included speed and course.
+It was not until some time around 2015 when Garmin released a GPX extension [schema](https://www8.garmin.com/xmlschemas/TrackPointExtensionv2.xsd) that supported speed and course.

 ```xml
 <trkpt lat="50.5710623" lon="-2.4563484">